mtzro2003/dex2xml/README.md

                         May include path.
                         Existing files will be deleted first.
                         Default: 'DEXonline'
+    --diacritics {comma,cedilla,both}
+                        Specify how the diacritics should be exported.
+                        Default: 'both'
+    -k, --kindlegen     Do not run kindlegen to convert the output to MOBI.
+                        Default: not set
+    -t, --temp_files    Keep the temporary files after running kindlegen.
+                        Default: not set

 Version history:
 ----------------
+    0.9.1
+        added parameter to select how the diacritics should be exported (comma, cedilla, both)

     0.9.0
         output file compliant with EPUB Publications 3.0 (http://www.idpf.org/epub/30/spec/epub30-publications.html) added TOC